 covers OSHA's requirements for employers who have employees exposed to noise in

 the workplace (1910.95).
-Examines
+Topics discussed include

-time-weighted-averages and decibel level exposures.
-Covers the
+time-weighted-averages and decibel level exposures, and the

 responsibility for having a written Hearing Conservation

-Stress in the Workplace (1/2 to 1
+Stress in the Workplace

 factors (human and environmental) associated with heat stress